peterzandbergen/docker-janusgraph/kubernetes/Notes.md

 Look at this example: need to add security context to run as user 1000 `('runAsUser: 1000')` and fsgroup 100 `('fsGroup:100')`.

+## Fixed
+Fixed by adding an init container that checks for the existence of the data volume and then makes user 1000 the owner.

 # elastic-statefulste.yaml does not start when this is added to `spec.containers.name = elastic`
 ```